ChrisMaherLab/INTEGRATE-Vis/README.md

 pd_expression_converter.py -a COHORT_NAME.expression.files.dir.tsv -g 1 -e 7 -o OUTPUT_DIR -c COHORT_NAME
 ```

-The above commands generate COHORT_NAME.fusions.tsv and COHORT_NAME.gene_expression.tsv under OUTPUT_DIR.
+The above commands generate COHORT_NAME.fusions.tsv and COHORT_NAME.gene_expression.tsv under OUTPUT_DIR.The -g and -e options for the pd_expression_converter.py script are the column numbers for gene IDs and expression values.
+You can change these values according to the gene expression calculation tools you used.

 b. running the gene-exp util:
 ```sh
 Integrate-vis.py gene-exp -f OUTPUT_DIR/COHORT_NAME.fusions.tsv -e OUTPUT_DIR/COHORT_NAME.gene_expression.tsv -t COHORT_NAME.type.tsv -g Homo_sapiens.GRCh38.85.gtf -m "Read count" -c COHORT_NAME -o OUTPUT_DIR -k
 ```

 The input files COHORT_NAME.fusion.bedpe.dir.tsv, COHORT_NAME.expression.files.dir.tsv, COHORT_NAME.type.tsv are for the directories of the BEDPE files, the directories of the gene expression files (Can be from any tool), and the sample types.
-Examples of these files can be found under data/ dir.
+Examples of these files can be found under data/ directory.You can change the -m option if the gene expression calcuation tool you used report other values, e.g. FPKM.

 ### Enjoy!